EstebanEscobar99/markdown/README.md

 - ~~strikethrough~~ format, normal format.
 - here we can use *italic formatting*, but also **bold** and ~~strikethrough~~.
 - here we can use all ***~~italic, bold and strikethrough~~***.

+### More specialized formats

+Not in all cases the markdown format will apply, only in some editors.

+- This is the HTML format to <mark>highlight</mark> a word.
+- This is the markdown format to ==highlight== a word.
+- This is the HTML format to subscript H<sub>2</sub>O a word.
+- This is the markdown format to subscript H~2~O a word.
+- This is the HTML format to superscript X<sup>2</sup> a word.
+- This is the markdown format to superscript X^2^ a word.
+- This is the way to use emojis :joy:.

 # Lists